researchpy/documentation/source/ttest_documentation.rst

 -----
 **ttest(group1, group2, group1_name= None, group2_name= None, equal_variances= True, paired= False, wilcox_parameters = {"zero_method" : "pratt", "correction" : False, "mode" : "auto"}, welch_dof = "satterthwaite")**

-  * **group1** and **group2** : requires the data to be a Pandas Series
+  * **group1** and **group2** : Requires the data to be a Pandas Series.
-  * **group1_name** and **group2_name** : will override the series name
+  * **group1_name** and **group2_name** : Will override the series name.
-  * **equal_variances** : tells whether equal variances is assumed or not.
+  * **equal_variances** : Tells whether equal variances is assumed or not.
+If equal variances are not assumed and the data is unpaired, then the Welch's t-test will be conducted using Satterthwaite or Welch degrees of freedom (default is Satterthwaite).
-      If not, Welch's t-test is used if data is unpaired, or Wilcoxon rank-signed test is used if data is paired.
-The default is True.
-  * **paired** : tells whether the data is paired.
-If data is paired and equal variance is assumed, a paired sample t-test is conducted, otherwise a Wilcoxon ranked-sign test is conducted.
-The default is False.
+  * **paired** : Tells whether the data are paired.
+If the data is paired and equal variances are assumed then a paired sample t-test will be conducted.
+If the data is paired and equal variances are not assumed then a Wilcoxon signed-rank test will be conducted.
   * **wilcox_parameters** : A dictionary which contains the testing specifications for the Wilcoxon signed-rank test.
   * **welch_dof** : A string to indicate which calculation is to be used when calculating the degrees of freedom.
 Can either be "welch" or "satterthwaite" (default).